tomdyson/octodata/README.md

 ## Usage

 1. Install the dependencies: `pip install -r requirements.txt`
-2. Find your Octopus key, serial number and MPAN from https://octopus.energy/dashboard/developer/
+2. Find your API key, serial number and MPAN from https://octopus.energy/dashboard/developer/
 3. Rename `.env-example` to `.env` and fill in the details
 4. Fetch all your historic data with `python all.py`.
 This may take a few